wh-alice/mig_visualstudio/vs/misc/interface-can-inherit-only-from-another-interface.md

 ---
-title: "Interface can inherit only from another interface | hehe" ms.custom: "" ms.date: "10/19/2016"
+title: "Interface can inherit only from another interface" ms.custom: "" ms.date: "10/19/2016"
 ms.prod: "visual-studio-dev14"